 a series of discussions

-The exhibition 'Some things my father put inside my vagina' took place on the billboards of gallery ArtWall in Prague.
+In 2017 the project 'Some things my father put inside my vagina' was exhibited on the street billboards of gallery ArtWall in Prague.
 It was the first time this kind of an autobiographical testimony appeared within the Czech public space.
-The exhibition was accompanied by a series of panel discussions on rape culture held at tranzitdisplay.
+The exhibition was accompanied by a series of panel discussions on rape culture, held at tranzitdisplay.
 The titles of the discussions refer to questions often posed to survivors of sexual assault in a victim-blaming manner.
 In collaboration with with the magazine A2, we also prepared a special edition dedicated to the subject.

 Project partners: Gender Studies, o.p.s., Jako doma – Homelike, o.p.s., Konsent, z. s., Sociologický ústav AV ČR, Kulturní čtrnáctideník A2, A2larm, tranzit.cz & display.

 Rape culture is not about sex.
 It is present all around us: in commercials as well as in causal conversations, in job interviews and classrooms.
 In the discussion we will attempt to underline the sociopolitical structures enabling and supporting it.
 How is gender inequality connected with sexual violence?
 Shall we simply ignore name-calling?
 And how does rape culture affect each and every one of us?

 Panelists: Blanka Nyklová, Lenka Vochocová, Petra Vláčelová, Apolena Rychlíková

 why didn’t you report it?

 state institutions & political structures

 We generally perceive the police or the courts as institutions aiming to achieve justice for survivors of sexual violence.
 However, these institutions have an additional role – for instance, they determine what counts as a sexual assault, or who may be considered a “victim”.
 The discussion will focus on the sociopolitical function of the following institutions in building and maintaining power relations in our society.